National Instruments Corp (NATI) Releases Quarterly Earnings Results, Beats Expectations By $0.08 EPS

-National Instruments Corp (NASDAQ:NATI) issued its quarterly earnings data on Thursday.
-The technology company reported $0.21 earnings per share for the quarter, topping the consensus estimate of $0.13 by $0.08.
-National Instruments Corp had a net margin of 7.12% and a return on equity of 9.67%.
-The company had revenue of $300.10 million for the quarter, compared to analysts’ expectations of $300.30 million.
-During the same quarter in the previous year, the firm posted $0.16 earnings per share.
-National Instruments Corp’s revenue for the quarter was up 4.5% on a year-over-year basis.
+National Instruments Corp (NASDAQ:NATI) announced its quarterly earnings results on Thursday.
+The technology company reported $0.21 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.13 by $0.08.
+National Instruments Corp had a return on equity of 9.67% and a net margin of 7.12%.
+The firm had revenue of $300.10 million for the quarter, compared to analysts’ expectations of $300.30 million.
+During the same period in the prior year, the business posted $0.16 earnings per share.
+The company’s revenue was up 4.5% on a year-over-year basis.
 National Instruments Corp updated its Q2 guidance to $0.19-0.33 EPS.

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, June 5th.
-Investors of record on Monday, May 15th will be paid a $0.21 dividend.
-The ex-dividend date is Thursday, May 11th.
+Stockholders of record on Monday, May 15th will be issued a dividend of $0.21 per share.
 This represents a $0.84 annualized dividend and a dividend yield of 2.41%.
-National Instruments Corp’s dividend payout ratio is 125.37%.
+The ex-dividend date of this dividend is Thursday, May 11th.
+National Instruments Corp’s payout ratio is 125.37%.

-In other news, Director James J. Truchard sold 2,500 shares of the firm’s stock in a transaction on Monday, February 6th.
-The shares were sold at an average price of $31.67, for a total transaction of $79,175.00.
-Following the sale, the director now owns 9,281,416 shares in the company, valued at approximately $293,942,444.72.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-In the last 90 days, insiders have sold 27,500 shares of company stock worth $886,450.
-Corporate insiders own 10.98% of the company’s stock.
+In related news, Director James J. Truchard sold 2,500 shares of the stock in a transaction on Monday, February 6th.
+The stock was sold at an average price of $31.67, for a total transaction of $79,175.00.
+Following the sale, the director now directly owns 9,281,416 shares of the company’s stock, valued at $293,942,444.72.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Insiders have sold 27,500 shares of company stock worth $886,450 over the last ninety days.
+10.98% of the stock is currently owned by insiders.

-NATI has been the topic of several analyst reports.
-Zacks Investment Research raised shares of National Instruments Corp from a “sell” rating to a “hold” rating in a research note on Wednesday, March 29th.
-Stifel Nicolaus boosted their price objective on shares of National Instruments Corp from $32.00 to $35.00 and gave the stock a “buy” rating in a research note on Friday, January 27th.
-One equities research analyst has rated the stock with a hold rating and three have issued a buy rating to the stock.
-National Instruments Corp has a consensus rating of “Buy” and an average price target of $32.67.
+Several brokerages have recently weighed in on NATI.
+Zacks Investment Research cut National Instruments Corp from a “hold” rating to a “sell” rating in a research report on Tuesday, January 31st.
+Stifel Nicolaus upped their price target on National Instruments Corp from $32.00 to $35.00 and gave the company a “buy” rating in a research report on Friday, January 27th.
+One equities research analyst has rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The company presently has an average rating of “Buy” and a consensus price target of $32.67.

 National Instruments Corporation (NI) designs, manufactures and sells systems to engineers and scientists.
 The Company offers a line of measurement, automation and control products.
 It offers products, technology and services, which include system design software, programming tools, application software, modular hardware products and related driver software, production test systems, NI education platform, software products for teaching and hardware products for teaching.